 "You are injured," Aro commented.

-"I'm fine, I've dealt with worse, at least I'm still standing this time," she shrugged and then winced again when it aggravated a burn on her shoulder.
+"I'm fine, I've dealt with worse, at least I'm still standing this time," she shrugged and then winced again, regretting the action when it aggravated a burn on her shoulder.

-"Miss Granger, we would like to take the time to discuss your offer, in the meantime, I will have someone escort you to a suite so you may rest for the night, in the morning we will give you our answer."
+"Miss.
+Granger, we would like to take the time to discuss your offer, in the meantime, I will have someone escort you to a suite so you may rest for the night.
+In the morning we will give our answer."